Alsentar/CDICrud/README.md

 3. Functional Scope
 Workshop Page (Core Feature)

-The Workshop (Taller) page functions as the core of the system and provides a complete CRUD interface for workshop employees.
+The Workshop (Taller) page functions as the administrative core of the system and provides a complete CRUD interface for workshop employees.

-Employee Access:
+Employee Capabilities:

 -Full CRUD interface

--Capabilities:

---Show/hide equipment input section

 --Create new equipment entries